16mdiqbal/user-story-to-test/README.md

 - `npm run -w frontend test:jira` — Jira smoke test

 ## Security notes
-- Do not commit real API tokens or `.env*` files. `.gitignore` is configured to exclude them.
+- Do not commit real API tokens.
+In this test repo, keys are blank in committed env files.
+- Jira auth is basic (email + API token).
+Bearer auth isn’t used.
 - The Vite proxy passes the Authorization header through to Jira in development only.
 For production, configure a proper backend proxy.

 ## License